 We are accepting students!

 Prospective graduate students should apply to the graduate program in Molecular Medicine, Pharmacology, and Physiology at Yale.
-You are welcome to contact Rachel beforehand to discuss your application.
+Once you have been admitted, please feel free to contact Rachel to discuss a potential rotation.
+There’s no utility in contacting Rachel before you are admitted; it won’t have any bearing on the admissions decision.

 Current graduate students are encouraged to contact Rachel to discuss a potential rotation in the Perry lab.
-In addition, please consider taking the metabolism course offered either annually or biennially (TBD), now in its second year:
+In addition, please consider taking the metabolism course offered annually in the winter semester, now in its second year.
+If you are a postdoc, staff member, or other Yale affiliate, you are welcome to audit the course; please contact Rachel to discuss this.
+Scholars from other universities may also be able to audit the class.

 CMP 580b (spring): Mitochondrial Bioenergetics and Intermediary Metabolism Instructors: Rachel Perry, Ph.D., Richard Kibbey, M.D., Ph.D.